Horbenkodev/hugo-blog/content/posts/what-is-a-chatbot-and-how-to-use-it-for-business/index.md

 According to <a href="https://en.oxforddictionaries.com/definition/chatbot" rel="nofollow" target="_blank">Oxford Dictionaries</a>, a chatbot is

-> "A computer program designed to simulate conversation with human users, especially over the Internet."
+> A computer program designed to simulate conversation with human users, especially over the Internet.

 It is an assistant that communicates with us through text messages, a virtual companion that integrates into websites, applications or instant messengers and helps entrepreneurs to get closer to customers.
 Such a bot is an automated system of communication with users.